Azure/bicep-registry-modules/avm/res/elastic-san/elastic-san/README.md

 ### Parameter: `volumeGroups.name`

 The name of the Elastic SAN Volume Group.
 The name can only contain lowercase letters, numbers and hyphens, and must begin and end with a letter or a number.
 Each hyphen must be preceded and followed by an alphanumeric character.
-The name must be between 3 and 63 characters long.

 - Required: Yes
 - Type: string